 Sandwich South Master Servicing Plan

-Project web page last updated on September 10, 2021.
-Revisions include addition of Public Information Centre (PIC) #2 review materials and comment survey.
-(See below.)
+Project web page last updated on November 12, 2021.
+Revisions include addition of Public Information Centre (PIC) material related to the Little River Watershed Regulatory Floodplain Mapping Update.

 What is this Master Plan All About?

 The Sandwich South Master Servicing Plan will outline a long-term coordinated approach for municipal infrastructure in the Sandwich South area to support urbanization.
 The study will develop and review solutions for:

 The location and phasing of the new infrastructure will be outlined in the study.

 To meet the future growth needs of the city of Windsor, 2,600 hectares of land in the former township of Sandwich South were transferred from the Town of Tecumseh to the City of Windsor (City) in 2002.
 Sandwich South, which is located on the southeast side of the city of Windsor is primarily rural but includes the Windsor Airport and some residential homes.
 The City has designated this area for future growth over the next 20 years and will include a variety of residential, commercial, institutional and industrial land uses.

 The City has initiated a master servicing plan for the Sandwich South area to develop a coordinated and sustainable approach to providing municipal infrastructure in support of growth.

 Anticipated future growth will include a regional hospital that will serve the future healthcare needs of Windsor-Essex County.
 While the plans for the hospital have not been finalized, the master servicing plan is independent from this process and is a necessary step in a coordinated approach to planning and infrastructure for the entire Sandwich South area.